philiphan0109/philiphan0109.github.io/evidence_bench/example.md

    - Sentences reflecting this aspect:
      - "VHL was the most frequently mutated driver gene (7/10 tumors) in our AA-exposed ccRCCs (Table 2)."
 (Sentence 106)

-## System Sentence Retrieval
+## Sentence Retrieval Task
-EvidenceBench's task is to retrieve sentences from the full text of Hoang et al. (2016) that are identified as carrying significant information about the Survey Summary.
-Here are the selected sentences, annotated with their corresponding Study Aspects:

-- **Sentence 9**: Demonstrates the increased risk and presence of dA-AL-I adducts.
-- **Sentence 69**: Provides statistical evidence of the increased risk.
-- **Sentence 106**: Details the frequent mutation of the VHL gene.
-- **Sentence 163**: Confirms the presence of the AA mutational signature.
+The EvidenceBench task is to retrieve the sentences in the paper that provide evidence for the hypothesis.
+Performance is measured based on how many Study Aspects are covered by the retrieved sentences.